 In the business world, it is imperative that files and software that are downloaded are safe.
 Whenever someone can install applications themselves, this creates a security risk.
-If an instance occurs in which an employee downloads malware or a virus, this can put your business’ private information in great danger where its private information can be exposed, encrypted, altered, or deleted by an online hacker.
+If an instance occurs in which an employee downloads malware or a virus, this can put your business’ private information in great danger, where its private information can be exposed, encrypted, altered, or deleted by an online hacker.

-Because of these risks, IT departments take administrative privileges from employees where they must get most apps and software approved.
+Because of these risks, IT departments take administrative privileges from employees, where they must get most apps and software approved.
 This is only to make sure that it won’t bring any risk to the company due to human error.
-Additionally, an employee will have to contact the IT team to request access, once approved, that program will be downloaded to their computer.
+Additionally, an employee will have to contact the IT team to request access.
+Once approved, that program will be downloaded to their computer.

 Where does Auto Elevate come in?

-You may think that this may be a lot of work for IT companies to assist clients from a variety of businesses in approving the programs they want installed.
+You may think that this may be a lot of work for IT companies to assist clients from a variety of businesses in approving the programs they want to be installed.
 Therefore, Auto Elevate tool helps us to manage software and whitelist applications and software on what can and can’t be installed.
 This not only helps MSPs but also speeds up the process of approvals.
 Additionally, employees will not have to reach out to us and wait until their application is approved.

 These include but are not limited to: